mvarrone/check-rtsp-camera-status/README.md

 * ProcessPoolExecutor used in order to connect to the cameras in parallel and reduce the amount of time needed to complete this task
 * It provides some stats at the end of the execution.
 Check [sample_execution_results.txt](https://github.com/mvarrone/ip-cameras-private/blob/master/sample_execution_results.txt)
 * Each camera is represented as a Python 3 dictionary, stored in *credentials.json* file.
-This file is a list of dictionaries containing the following structure:
+This file is a **list** of dictionaries containing the following structure for a fake set of parameters:

     *Example:*